VedantKanawade/website-ab-testing-conversion/README.md

 - Data is **simulated** to reflect realistic A/B test behavior
 - Analysis is **fully reproducible** via the provided notebooks
-- Follows **industry-standard experimentation practices** for product analytics
+- Follows **industry-standard experimentation practices** for product analytics.